Read These Tips To Attract Attention on LinkedIn

 Photos that look casual are okay, as long as the face remains visible (about 60% of the frame), do not use sunglasses, overly edited photos (and please no sparkle or glitter effect), or photos with friends.
 Wear clothes that you usually wear while working and do not forget to smile.

-3. Make a list of skills that you master.
+Make a list of skills that you master

 From LinkedIn's research, men are less likely to write down a list of skills on their LinkedIn profiles.
-The skill column at LinkedIn serves as a tagar that allows people to search for workers who master a certain skill.
+The skill column at LinkedIn serves to allow people to search for workers who master a certain skill.
 The more skills you write, the more likely you appear in the search field.

 The more endorsements you achieve for a skill, the higher your name will appear in the search results for that skill.
 So far you can write up to 50 skills on your LinkedIn profile, utilize it optimally and sort by the most relevant skills you master.
 When people visit your profile, they can only see the top three skills you write, unless they click the arrow buttons below to see the overall skill you sort.